Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Background and Related Work

 \section{Background and Related Work}

-Let us briefly review the background on adversarial attacks as defined in their original setting of classification, then the formalism of LPs alongside two famous problem instances, and finally SCMs with their mechanism and hidden confounders.
+In the following, we will briefly review the background on adversarial attacks as defined in their original setting of classification, then the formalism of LPs alongside two famous problem instances (linear assignment and shortest path, both of which we will use later on), and finally SCMs with their causal mechanism and hidden confounders.
+We use mathematical notation for (i) to \emph{precisely} specify and capture important ideas and (ii) to eventually prove our theoretical insights, however, the reader is invited to skip formal details as they are not central for grasping the new ideas proposed in our paper, yet, a consideration will provide technical understanding about assumptions, limitations and reach of what is being proposed.